chrisconlin/Conlin_Latin102/composition1.md

 "Hercules dixit se interficiet parentes Lolis."

-your fourth sentence should say that Iole endured that her parents, who are citiens of Oechalia, were killed.
+your fourth sentence should say that Iole endured that her parents, who were citiens of Oechalia, were killed.

-"Iole endured that her parents, who are citizes of Oechalia, were killed"
+"Iole endured that her parents, who were citizes of Oechalia, were killed"

 accusative singular for indirect statement: Iolen patior, pati, -, passa est: endure, suffer;: ""passa est""